 This also helps explain why 25% of data center operators surveyed include some measure of DDoS mitigation within their base offering, while another 40% offer it as an add-on, and 15% say they plan to offer DDoS protection in the year ahead.
 Clearly, a DDoS mitigation strategy is becoming an essential differentiator for data center operators and a major factor in the customer’s choice of a managed data center service.

 A couple of key conclusions emerge from these trends.
 One is that organizations are adopting DDoS mitigation measures more widely and using them more effectively, resulting in a decline in the overall number of observed attacks on data centers.
 On the other hand, this has compelled volumetric attackers to become craftier, launching smaller-scale attacks but targeting them to greater effect.
 This amounts to an arms race between attackers and defenders, with each side seeking to outsmart and outmaneuver the other side’s latest advances.

 Our annual survey continues to find excessive reliance on conventional perimeter defenses – firewalls and intrusion detection and prevention systems (IDS/IPS) – for DDoS protection.
 Cybersecurity analysts agree that today’s multi-vector DDoS attacks call for a purpose-built multi-layer DDoS mitigation solution.
 They cite as best practice a hybrid solution combining an on-premise system that can mitigate the majority of attacks, and a cloud-based capability that is automatically triggered in the event of a large-scale volumetric attack.
-Protection can be further strengthened with a Global Threat Intelligence capability and Intelligent Warning System backed by experts in recognizing and analyzing DDoS attacks.
+Protection can be further strengthened with a Global Threat Intelligence capability and Intelligent Warning Service backed by experts in recognizing and analyzing DDoS attacks.

 The enemy is not going to surrender.
 Peace is a pipe dream.
 Potent, state-of-the-art defenses and eternal vigilance are the order of the day.
 It’s time to dig in.